-

 To have a children’s table or not?
 That is the question.

-The cons of having a children’s table are that parents can’t monitor how much their children are eating / what they’re eating and that they could get a little rowdy without supervision.
+Parents can't monitor how much their children are eating / what they're eating and that they could get a little rowdy without supervision.
 Also thrusting young or shy children onto a table with a group of children they may have never met before may be a little overwhelming.

 via Smooth Dude